Adaptive Linear Estimating Equations: Main results

 \subsection{Contextual bandits}

-In contextual bandit problems, the task of defining adaptive weights satisfying the stability condition~\eqref{eq:w_stability} while maintaining affinity large is challenging.
+In contextual bandit problems, the task of defining adaptive weights that satisfy the stability condition~\eqref{eq:w_stability} while maintaining a large affinity is challenging.
 Without loss of generality, we assume that $\| \bx_t\|_2\leq 1$.
-Following the discussion around~\eqref{eqn:cosine-intuition} and using $\bS_t$ as an approximation of $\bS_n$, we see that a good choice for the weight is $\bw_t \approx \bx_t \bS_{t}^{-\frac{1}{2}}$.
+Following the discussion around~\eqref{eqn:cosine-intuition} and using $\bS_t$ as an approximation of $\bS_n$, we see that a good choice for the weight is $\bw_t \approx \bS_{t}^{-\frac{1}{2}} \bx_t$.
 However, it is not all clear at the moment why the above choice produces $d-$dimensional weights $\bw_t$ satisfying the stability condition~\eqref{eq:w_stability}.
 It turns out that the success of our construction is based on the variability of certain matrix $\bV_t$.
-For ${\cal F}_0$-measurable $d\times d$ positive-definite matrix $\bSigma_0$ and $t \in [n]$, we define
+For a ${\cal F}_0$-measurable $d\times d$ symmetric matrix $\bSigma_0 \succeq \bI_d$ and $t \in [n]$, we define

 For $t\in[n]$, we define the variability matrix $\bV_t$ as {\text{trace}}

 The variability matrix $\bV_t$ comes up frequently in finite sample analysis of the least squares estimator~~\cite{lai1979adaptive,Lai1982,Abbasi2011}, the generalized linear models with adaptive data~\cite{Li2017}, and in online optimization~\cite{dani2008stochastic}; see comments after Theorem~\ref{thm:stability-conteual-bandits} for a more detailed discussion on the matrix $\bV_t$.
 Now, we define weights $\{\bw_t\}_{t \geq 1}$ as